Optimal General Matchings: Structure and properties of a basic canonical path

 If $\Q$ contains a cycle $\C'$ with non-positive weight going through both $b$ and $d$, where $b$ is even then there exists a path $\P \subset \Q$ between $d$ and $b$ of non-positive weight and we build $\Q'= \Q \cup \C \setminus \P$, which is a canonical path with the endpoints $a$ and $d$ and weight greater than $w(\Q)$.

 Otherwise, we build $\Q'$ as follows - we extract from $\Q$ a path $\S$ between $a$ and $d$ - note that $w(\S)>0$ by Lemma \ref{helpbas} as $\C$ contains a path between $a$ and $d$ of positive weight.
 Next we add every cycle contained in $\Q$ incident to $a$ but not the one containing $\S$ - each such cycle has positive weight. $\Q'$ also contains $\C$.
 The weight of $\Q'$ is clearly positive.
 It is also a canonical path with the endpoints $a$ and $d$ because the degree of $a$ in $\Q'$ is odd and $deg_{\Q'}(d)=deg_{\Q}(d) +1$.
 To see that the degree of $d$ in $\Q'$ is as claimed let us notice that $d$ does not belong to any cycle contained in $\Q$ that goes through $b$ and with non-positive weight, which means that $d$ either lies on a path between $a$ and $b$ or on a cycle incident to $a$.
 Also, there cannot exist two edge-disjoint paths between $a$ and $b$ going through $d$ because then they would form two edge-disjoint cycles - one going through $a$ and $d$ and the other through $b$ and $d$.
-If the cycle going through $b$ and $d$ has positive weight, it forms a canonical path because it does not go through any odd vertex. \koniec
+If the cycle going through $b$ and $d$ has positive weight, it forms a canonical path because it does not go through any odd vertex. \end{proof}

-\begin{lemma} Let $\C \subset \R$ be a cycle with positive weight such that it goes through $c$ and $c \in \Q$.
-Then there exists a canonical path $\T$ w.r.t. $M$ such that $w(\T) > w(\Q)$. \end{lemma} \dowod The only case that requires explanation is when $\C$ does not contain any end-point of $\Q$.
-Other cases are covered by Lemma \ref{cykl} above.
-Then $\C$ itself forms a canonical path because it does not go through any odd vertex. \koniec
+\begin{lemma} Let $\C \subset \R$ be a cycle with positive weight incident to $c$ and $c \in \Q$.
+Then there exists a canonical path $\T$ w.r.t. $M$ such that $w(\T) > w(\Q)$. \end{lemma} \begin{proof} The only case that requires explanation is when $\C$ does not contain any endpoint of $\Q$.
+Other cases are covered by Lemma~\ref{cykl} above.
+Then $\C$ itself forms a canonical path because it does not go through any odd vertex. \end{proof}

+\begin{lemma} Suppose that an endpoint $c$ of $\R$ belongs to $\Q$.
+Then $c$ is either even w.r.t. $\Q$ or $deg_{\Q \cup \R}(c) = deg_{\Q}(c)+1$. \end{lemma} \begin{proof} By Lemma \ref{cykl}, $\R$ does not contain a positive cycle incident to $c$.
+By Lemma \ref{lem:cycle_weight_both_endpoints} if an endpoint $c$ of $\R$ is odd and contains a cycle incident to it, then it contains a positive cycle.
+This shows that indeed $c$ is either even w.r.t. $\Q$ or $deg_{\Q \cup \R}(c) = deg_{\Q}(c)+1$. \end{proof}

-\begin{lemma} Let $Z \subseteq \R$ consist of a path between $c$ and $b$ and cycles incident to $c$ and be such that it does not go through any even end-point of $\Q$.
+\begin{lemma} Let $Z \subseteq \R$ consist of a path between $c$ and $b$ and cycles incident to $c$ and be such that it does not go through any even endpoint of $\Q$.
 Also, $w(Z)>0$, $b$ is even and $c$ is fine in $\Q \cup Z$.
 If $Z$ goes through $d$, then $d$ is even.